-- Call or text the Front Office (816-268-5660) as early as possible before 7:45 a.m. the morning of theabsence regardless of the reason. - Parents/guardians must contact the school the day a student is absent in order for the absence to becounted as excused. - Please schedule doctor, dental, and other appointments during non-school hours to ensure your child's regular attendance. - Vacations are not excused absences.
+- Call the Front Office (816-268-5660) or text our Attendance line (816 -760-2521) as early as possible before 7:45 a.m. the morning of the absence regardless of the reason. - Parents/guardians must contact the school the day a student is absent in order for the absence to becounted as excused. - Please schedule doctor, dental, and other appointments during non-school hours to ensure your child's regular attendance. - Vacations are not excused absences.
 Please schedule personal vacations for school holidays and breaks when school is not in session.